Freely-Given-org/Biblelator/Documentation/DevelopmentPrinciples.md

     obvious then that Python2 would eventually stop being developed, and so there didn't seem to be any point in creating a new piece of software based on a language version already destined to be obsoleted (even though many libraries hadn't yet been updated at the time).

+    Also Python3 was Unicode compatible from the beginning and this is important for a Bible editor that's expected to be used to handle many non-Roman based character sets.

 3. Tkinter as the widget set